simonpeak/aws-sa-pro/Solutions Architect Professional/Study Notes.md

-Glue - Job bookmarks allow jobs to resume if interrupted
+**AWS Glue** - Job bookmarks allow jobs to resume if interrupted

-R53 - Remember that an Active-Active Failover uses all available resources all the time without a primary nor a secondary resource.
+**Route 53** - Remember that an Active-Active Failover uses all available resources all the time without a primary nor a secondary resource.

 **S3 Select** enables applications to retrieve only a subset of data from an object by using simple SQL expressions.
 You can perform S3 Select to query only the necessary data inside the CSV files based on the bucket’s name and the object’s key.